alishams21/lineagentic/README.md

 P := f(T, C)
 $$

-## planning agent
+## Runtime orchestration agent

-The planning agent orchestrates the execution of the prompt provided by the agent framework (P) by selecting the appropriate agent (A) and its corresponding task (T).
+The runtime orchestration agent orchestrates the execution of the required agents provided by the agent framework (P) by selecting the appropriate agent (A) and its corresponding task (T).

 $$
 G=h([\{(A_1, T_1), (A_2, T_2), (A_3, T_3), (A_4, T_4)\}],P)